Frosted (horse): Pedigree

-Frosted is by Tapit, the Leading sire in North America in 2014, 2015 and 2016.
+Frosted was by Tapit, the Leading sire in North America in 2014, 2015 and 2016.
 Tapit's other notable offspring include champions Stardom Bound, Hansel and Untapable, and 2014 Belmont Stakes winner Tonalist.

 Frosted's dam Fast Cookie won on turf and dirt, at sprint and longer distances, including a win in the Cotillion Handicap.
 She produced three winners from her first three starters: sprint winner Macaroon, also by Tapit, and With Sugar On Top by Unbridled's Song.
 Fast Cookie is by Deputy Minister, an outstanding broodmare sire.
 Fast Cookie's dam is Fleet Lady, who was also a stakes winner at sprint and longer distances, including the La Cañada Stakes.
 In addition to Fast Cookie, Fleet Lady produced Champion two-year-old colt Midshipman.

 Frosted is inbred 4 × 4 to Seattle Slew, meaning Seattle Slew appears twice in the fourth generation of Frosted's pedigree.
 He is also inbred 5 × 4 to Northern Dancer, and 4 × 5 to Mr. Prospector.